WangLab-MSSM/DreamAI2/README.md

 ### Description

-The function DreamAI_bagging imputes a dataset with missing values or NA's by bag imputaion with help of parallel processing.
-Pseudo datasets are generated having true missing (as in the original dataset) and pseudo missing and every such pseudo dataset is imputed by 7 different methods: KNN, MissForest, ADMIN, Birnn, SpectroFM, RegImpute and Ensemble (descriptions are included in the documentation of the function DreamAI).
+The function DreamAI2_bagging imputes a dataset with missing values or NA's by bag imputaion with help of parallel processing.
+Pseudo datasets are generated having true missing (as in the original dataset) and pseudo missing and every such pseudo dataset is imputed by 7 different methods: KNN, MissForest, ADMIN, Birnn, SpectroFM, RegImpute and Ensemble (descriptions are included in the documentation of the function DreamAI2).

 ### Usage
 ```
-DreamAI_Bagging(data, k = 10, maxiter_MF = 10, ntree = 100,
+DreamAI2_Bagging(data, k = 10, maxiter_MF = 10, ntree = 100,
   maxnodes = NULL, maxiter_ADMIN = 30, tol = 10^(-2),
   gamma_ADMIN = NA, gamma = 50, CV = FALSE,
   fillmethod = "row_mean", maxiter_RegImpute = 10,